cyverse/irods-adm/README.md

 ## Report generation

+The program `check-irods-report` generates a report on the accessibility of the IES and resources from various locations.

 The program `count-sessions` can be combined with `sessions-intervals` to generate a report on the number of concurrent sessions during each second for the time period covered by a sequence of sessions.